theAayushbajaj/mcgill_fiam/05-Asset_Allocation/strategy_12/12-description.md

-Main strategy at the moment, robust optimization where the risk is adressed by an HMM.
+Robust optimization where the risk is controlled by an HMM.